 Thankfully, many of the moms are well-versed in natural remedies and collectively pulled out the herbs, spices, raw honey, garlic, essential oils, and supplements to get the kids through it pretty quickly.

 Of course, it’s important to see a medical professional for any major or serious illness.
 Back then I didn’t have a doctor I could text, and in most cases would end up taking the kids in and paying a co-pay just to have a doctor tell me to give my kids water and soup!

 For illnesses that conventional medicine can’t do much for anyway, I turn to these natural remedies.
 They won’t knock out all symptoms or provide the pain relief of an over the counter, but they help ease the crappish feeling of a cold (super scientific term, eh?).

 Kitchen Remedies to Ease Discomfort

-Even we I don’t have access to my whole natural medicine cabinet, some simple grocery store remedies can make a big difference!
+Even if I don’t have access to my whole natural medicine cabinet, some simple grocery store remedies can make a big difference!
 These are my go-to kitchen remedies:

 Lots of Water

 I find that we all feel better when we stay well hydrated, but especially during illness.
 Doctors often recommend rest and hydration for minor illness and the advice is sound.
 At first sign of illness, we make sure to sip water all day to support the body’s natural healing process.
 This remedy is mostly free but super important.

 One of nature’s most potent remedies is also one of the easiest to find.
 It has been extensively researched in over 5,000 studies for its natural ability to help the body recover.
 Raw garlic is available in many stores and relatively inexpensive.
 To take it, I mince it and drink with a small amount of water.
 For my kids, I’ll also mix with honey or maple syrup or add to food to tone down the taste.